abhisheksarkar30/java-tests/PerformanceAgent/README.md

 ### Attaching at Startup

-For addition of agent at startup of a java process
+For static addition of agent at startup of a java process: (uses premain method for class transformation)
 1. Sart the target application itself using below comand:- </br>
 	***java -javaagent:/full/path/to/agent.jar -jar test.jar*** </br>